-Monthly Requirement (Federal).
-New employers and employers whose total federal tax liability for the four quarters in the lookback period is \$50,000 or less are required to deposit employment taxes for each month by the fifteenth day of the following month.
+Monthly Requirement.
+New employers and employers whose total federal tax liability for the four quarters in the lookback period is \$50,000 (\$20,000 or less for Minnesota beginning January 1, 2006) or less are required to deposit employment taxes for each month by the fifteenth day of the following month.
 The look back period is the four quarters beginning July 1 of the second preceding year and ending June 30 of the prior year.
 Employers should consult IRS Publication 15, Circular E, and the Minnesota Department of Revenue for specific rules and exceptions.

-Semi-weekly Requirement (Federal only).
-Employers whose total tax liability for the lookback period is more than \$50,000 are required to deposit employment taxes on Wednesday and/or Friday, according to their payroll day.
+Semi-weekly Requirement.
+Employers whose total tax liability for the lookback period is more than \$50,000 (\$20,000 or more for Minnesota beginning January 1, 2006) are required to deposit employment taxes on Wednesday and/or Friday, according to their payroll day.
 Employers should consult IRS Publication 15, Circular E, Employer's Tax Guide, for specific rules.